-- 1. Locate the black 58 mm Calibration Disc and the Pattern Duplicator Adapter (PDA) in the 7E Accessory Kit. - 2.
+- 1. Locate the black 58 mm Calibration Disc and the Pattern Duplicator Adapter (PDA) in the accessory kit. - 2.
 Turn on the power switch. - 3.
-You will see a message box on the initial 7E screen stating, "Calibrate probe?
+You will see a message box on the initial edger screen stating, "Calibrate probe?
 Mount calibration disk and press OK to continue or Abort to cancel."
-When you see this prompt, chuck the probe disk (that is, place the PDA on the disc and insert into the Chuck; then press the the way to lock it into place). - 4.
+When you see this prompt, chuck the probe disk (that is, place the PDA on the disc and insert into the Chuck; then press the the text of the place). - 4.
 Press the OK function key F1 and wait while the probe calibrates itself. - 5.
-When the 7E is finished calibrating the probe, remove the PDA and disc.
+When the edger is finished calibrating the probe, remove the PDA and disc.